-Assist circulation

-- All cardiac arrest patients who do not meet the Death in Field (DIF) criteria (Appendix C) will have resuscitation attempted. - If a patient does not meet the criteria in the DIF appendix to be determined dead in the field, BLS personnel shall begin resuscitation and apply an AED. - 3.
-Cardiopulmonary resuscitation shall be performed in accordance with AHA and MPD-approved guidelines.

-♦ Fluid resuscitation

-- 1. The goal of fluid resuscitation in the setting of hypovolemia or uncontrolled bleeding is to obtain and maintain a systolic blood pressure of 90-100 mmHg. - 2.
-Initial fluid resuscitation for children less than 8 y/o and presenting with signs or symptoms of shock should consist of a 20 ml/kg bolus of normal saline, repeat x2 prn. - 3.
-Peripheral IVs should be established in any patient who exhibits signs or symptoms of hypoperfusion.
+- 2. Assist circulation - A. All cardiac arrest patients who do not meet the Death in Field (DIF) criteria (Appendix C) will have resuscitation attempted - B. If a patient does not meet the criteria in the DIF appendix to be determined dead in the field, BLS personnel shall begin resuscitation and apply an AED - C. Cardiopulmonary resuscitation shall be performed in accordance with AHA and MPDapproved guidelines - 3.
+Fluid resuscitation - A. The goal of fluid resuscitation in the setting of hypovolemia or uncontrolled bleeding is to obtain and maintain a systolic blood pressure of 90-100 mm Hg - B. Initial fluid resuscitation for children less than 8 y/o and presenting with signs or symptoms of shock should consist of a 20 mL/kg bolus of normal saline, repeat x2 prn - C. Peripheral IVs should be established in any patient who exhibits signs or symptoms of hypoperfusion - D. If IV access is difficult, consider external jugular, then intraosseous infusion: - Adult Medial aspect of the proximal tibia or proximal humerus - Child Medial aspect of the proximal tibia - E. ANNUAL MPD REQUIRED TRAINING: If peripheral IV access and intraosseous access attempts are unsuccessful, consider central IV access in one of the following sites: - Right subclavian vein - Right or left femoral vein

+Disability

+Disability

-- 4. If IV access is difficult, consider intraosseous infusion: - a) Adult Medial aspect of the proximal tibia or proximal humerus - b) Child Medial aspect of the proximal tibia - 5.
-ANNUAL MPD REQUIRED TRAINING: If peripheral IV access and intraosseous access attempts are unsuccessful, consider external jugular IV access or central IV access in one of the following sites: - a) Right subclavian vein - b) Right or left femoral vein - V. Disability - evaluation of mechanism of injury (MOI) should be completed for every patient who is suspected of having a spinal injury - ◆ Patients who request assistance after a fall, or whose situation otherwise suggests a change in their health status, should receive a complete assessment. - After the initial trauma assessment is complete, EMS providers shall use Spinal Immobilization (Appendix J) to determine whether or not to immobilize the patient. - Patients who have a traumatic MOI that is suggestive of spinal injury and who meet the exclusion criteria of Appendix J shall have full spinal immobilization applied. - Consider elevating the knees of patients secured to a backboard, to reduce lower back or abdominal discomfort.
-Pregnant patients should have the backboard elevated by playing a pillow or blanket roll under the (patient's) right side of the backboard. - ♦ All patients with suspected long bone or joint injuries should be immobilized: - 1.
-Long bone: Immobilize joint above and below the injury.
+Evaluation of mechanism of injury (MOI) should be completed for every patient who is suspected of having a spinal injury.

+- 1. Patients who request assistance after a fall, or whose situation otherwise suggests a change in their health status, should receive a complete assessment - 2.
+After the initial trauma assessment is complete, EMS providers shall use Spinal Immobilization (Appendix J) to determine whether or not to immobilize the patient - 3.
+Patients who have a traumatic MOI that is suggestive of spinal injury and who meet the exclusion criteria of Appendix J shall have full spinal immobilization applied - 4.
+Consider elevating the knees of patients secured to a backboard, to reduce lower back or abdominal discomfort.
+Pregnant patients should have the backboard elevated by laying a pillow or blanket roll under the (patient's) right side of the backboard - 5.
+All patients with suspected long bone or joint injuries should be immobilized: - A. Long bone: Immobilize joint above and below the injury.
 Splint in gross anatomical alignment.
-Tension should be applied and the limb stabilized during realignment and splinting.
-If the fracture cannot be

-- reduced because of severe pain or remains in a position incompatible with transport, an ALS upgrade is indicated. - 2.
-Joint: Immobilize long bone above and below the injury.
+Tension should be applied, and the limb stabilized during realignment and splitting.
+If the fracture cannot be reduced because of severe pain and remains in a position incompatible with transport, an ALS upgrade is indicated - B. Joint: Immobilize long bone above and below the injury.
 Splint in the position found.
-If no pulse attempt to realign one time. - 3.
-Distal PMS should be evaluated and recorded before and after splinting. - Splinting should not be delayed for the administration of pain medication.
+If no pulse attempt to realign one time - C. Distal PMS should be evaluated and recorded before and after splinting - 6.
+Splinting should not be delayed for the administration of pain medication